 The focus of this project is to improve pedestrian safety at the intersection.
 All vehicles, including heavy vehicles, will be able to drive over the crossing smoothly and safely.
 The low height of the crossings (75mm high) will minimise noise vehicles may create.

-Cycling Facilities
+Cycling facilities

 • Request to remove on-street parking on Kolmar Road so protected cycle lanes can be added.